 15. Insecticidal Soap

-Purchase a ready-to-use insecticidal soap, such as Bonide, that is approved for organic gardening.
-Following the package instructions, use it to spray the insects.
+You can also purchase a ready-to-use insecticidal soap, such as Bonide, which is approved for organic gardening.
+Following the package instructions, spray the insects with it.

 16. Companion Planting

-Another great method for getting rid of cucumber beetles organically is companion planting.
+Another excellent method for controlling cucumber beetles organically is companion planting.

-Corn or radishes planted alongside or in between rows of cucumbers have been shown to keep away these beetles.
+Corn or radishes planted alongside or between rows of cucumbers have been shown to deter these beetles.

-Other plants that repel cucumber beetles include nasturtium, tansy, marigold, and catnip.
+Other plants that repel cucumber beetles include nasturtiums, tansy, marigolds, and catnip.

 17. Row Covers